MCStuart/Assassin/README.md

 ## Known Bugs

-_There are no known bugs, but this webpage is best viewed on a full screen._
+* URL security; any user can navigate through URLs into restricted views without any authentication given they know correct routing values
+* IsGameOver() with one player will never evaluated to true and end the game.
+There must always be (n > 1) players.
+* Using numbers as agent names confuses some of the Model references and will create infinite contract generation loops, resulting in an unwinnable game
+* End game accolades ignore ties for kill-count awards and will grab the first instance without a tiebreaker or split

 ## Support and contact details

-_Should any problems occur, or any bugs discovered, please contact Ashley Ancheta at ashleyjancheta@gmail.com_
+_Should any problems occur, or any bugs discovered, please contact Brooke Kullberg at brookezkullberg@gmail.com_

 ## Technologies Used

-_This program was written in HTML and JavaScript, using the JQuery library.
-It was styled with CSS, using Bootstrap as well as custom styling._
+_This program was written in C#/.Net with Entity Framework Core, using MVC and MySql.

 ### License

 *This software is licensed under MIT license.*

-Copyright (c) 2019 **_Brooke Kullberg, Megan Schulte, Ashley J. Ancheta, and Hannah Melendy_**
+Copyright (c) 2019 **_Brooke Kullberg, Reese Lee, Katlin Anderson, and Stuart McKay_**